 The Brain Waves, Hello

 The highest frequency wave is gamma which measures between 30 and 44 cycles per second or Hz and is the only frequency group found in every part of the brain.
-When the brain needs to simultaneously process information from different areas, its hypothesized that the 40Hz activity consolidates the required areas for simultaneous processing.
+When the brain needs to process information from different areas simultaneously, its hypothesized that the 40Hz activity consolidates the required areas for simultaneous processing.
 A good memory is associated with well-regulated and efficient 40Hz activity, whereas a 40Hz deficiency creates learning disabilities.

 Catch The Theta Wave and Dream with Purpose

 When an individual awakes from a deep sleep in preparation for getting up, their brainwave frequencies will increase through the different specific stages of brainwave activity.
 During this awakening cycle, it is possible to stay in the theta state for an extra 5 to 15 minutes.
 This can allow a free flow of ideas about yesterday’s events or the activities of the coming day.
 This time can be highly productive, meaningful, full of creative mental activity, and an excellent time for dreaming with purpose and imagining the next performance.